pic

 (6, 1)

 Julia additionally provides the function max and min, which respectively return the maximum and minimum of their arguments.
-These functions are particularly useful for binary operations.
+These functions will become particularly useful in procedures built on binary operations that we'll cover later (e.g., reductions).

 x = 3